Dr. Kitley and his caring staff provide the following services:

 The pulp is found at the center of every tooth.
 The main goal of pulp therapy is to save a tooth that is becoming infected.
 This keeps infection from spreading deeper and killing the tooth.
 A medicine is placed deep into the tooth, then a filling or crown is placed over the medicine.
 Children are kept comfortable during this short procedure.

 Tooth extractions can be necessary for many reasons.
 Some teeth are too diseased to save.
 There are times when a tooth is too damaged or broken.
 Sometimes a child’s orthodontist recommends extractions to help align the teeth properly.
 We work closely with area orthodontists and can provide that service.
 We will always do a thorough examination and go through your options with you to help you determine the best course of action for your child.
-We will go through your options so we can make the right decision for your child.

 Space maintainers are used when children lose their baby teeth early.
-This sometimes happen due to trauma or when teeth are not fixable due to excessive decay or infection.
+This sometimes happens due to trauma or when teeth are not fixable due to excessive decay or infection.
 When a tooth is lost, other teeth will shift to fill in the space.
 Though this sounds good, it actually can cause a lot of spacing and alignment problems when the adult teeth start to come in.
 Because of this, spacers are used to fill in the space where the tooth is missing so that the adjacent teeth don’t shift.
 It is removed when the permanent tooth starts to come in.

 We also offer:

 - Laser frenectomy (for tongue-tie and lip-tie)

-- School Exams/Forms, as mandated by the State of Illinois for children in Kindergarten, grade 2, and grade 6.
+- School Exams/Forms, as mandated by the State of Illinois for children in Kindergarten, grade 2, grade 6, and grade 9.